GFZ/enpt/docs/installation.rst

     $ mamba activate enpt

-2. Then register at the `HYGEOS support forum`_, download polymer_ from there (currently, the latest version supported by EnPT is polymer 4.14!), unpack it and run the following commands from the unpacked root directory of polymer_:
+2. Then register at the `HYGEOS support forum`_, download polymer_ from there (EnPT was tested with polymer v4.16.1, later versions may fail), unpack it and run the following commands from the unpacked root directory of polymer_:

    .. code-block:: bash